 Collaboration and Motivation for Change: Another advantage of implementing this lean methodology is that it drives workers to leverage opportunities.
 As employees look for ways to improve, they will watch for any available chances.
 Therefore, a company will reduce wasted opportunities and increase innovation.

-Skills and Knowledge: The system allows employees to acquire a valuable skill that they can apply in multiple scenarios.
-It what qualifies as a ‘meta skill.’
+Skills and Knowledge: The system allows employees to acquire valuable skills that they can apply in multiple scenarios.
+It is what qualifies as a 'meta skill.'
 Your knowledge is not restricted to a specific problem or situation.
 Therefore, workers can apply it successfully in different areas.

-Cost Reduction and Efficiency: Lowers costs whilst still delivering high-value is critical for businesses.
+Cost Reduction and Efficiency: Lowering costs whilst still delivering high value is critical for businesses.

 Research into the business methodology in a clinic situation.
 Pediatric Urology: Optimizing value utilizing Toyota Kata methodology in a multidisciplinary clinic.
 Where they achieved a reduction of 69% in clinic preparation costs.

-These results show what can be achieved implementing Toyota Kata methodology to enhance operational efficiency and how it can be used in health and hospital as well as business setting.
+These results show what can be achieved by implementing Toyota Kata methodology to enhance operational efficiency and how it can be used in health and hospital as well as business settings.

 Kata requires deliberate, repetitive practices applied, again and again, to learn and eventually master.
 Helping businesses and organisations improve and adapt.